lumbrjx/obzev0/README.md

-<h1 align="center">obzev0 : Chaos Engineering Platform </h1>
+<h1 align="center">obzev0 : Chaos Engineering Tool</h1>

 <p align="center">

-obzev0 is a chaos engineering platform designed to help you test the resilience of your systems by simulating real-world failures.
+obzev0 is a chaos engineering tool designed to help you test the resilience of your systems by simulating real-world failures.
 It allows you to define and execute chaos experiments to uncover weaknesses in your infrastructure and applications.
 </p>

 <p align="center">